Cross-Entropy Based Importance Sampling for Stochastic Simulation Models: Introduction

 However, the reliability evaluation based on Monte Carlo simulation remains challenging.
 The more closely the simulation model mimics the real system, the more computationally expensive each simulation run is.
 Moreover, highly reliable systems such as wind turbines or nuclear reactors require many simulation replications to encounter a rare event of interest such as a system failure, which translates to further demand for computational resources \cite{BOURINET2016210}.
 These challenges are exacerbated with stochastic simulation models, which often have to be run multiple times at the same input value.
 These challenges highlight the importance of improving computational efficiency of the reliability study with stochastic simulation models.

-Among techniques to speed up Monte Carlo simulation in rare event probability estimation, importance sampling (IS) is one of the most promising methods \cite{kroese:2011handbook,CADINI2014109}, especially with deterministic simulation models \cite{kahn1953}.
-IS can boost the simulation efficiency by reducing the number of required simulation runs to achieve a target variance of failure probability estimator \cite{mcap2017, DAI201286}.
+Among techniques to speed up Monte Carlo simulation in rare event probability estimation{, also known as variance reduction techniques,} importance sampling (IS) is one of the most promising methods \cite{kroese:2011handbook,CADINI2014109}, especially with deterministic simulation models \cite{kahn1953}.
+IS can boost the simulation efficiency by reducing the number of required simulation runs to achieve a target variance of failure probability estimator \cite{choe2018uncertainty, DAI201286}.
 IS methods are also used with stochastic simulation models in various applications, such as finance \cite{glasserman2005}, insurance \cite{asmussen2000}, reliability \cite{heidelberger1995, balesdent2016rare, GONG2018199}, communication networks \cite{chang1994}, and queueing operations \cite{sadowsky1991, blanchet2009, blanchet2014}.

+{ Variance reduction techniques for stochastic \textit{black-box} simulation models are relatively few.
+Most of existing techniques `open up' the stochastic black-box to gain the simulation efficiency, for example, by exploiting promising sample paths of underlying stochastic processes or by identifying important conditional events (e.g., splitting \cite{glasserman1996splitting,l2006splitting, morio2010overview}, subset simulation \cite{au2001estimation,song2009subset}, and conditional Monte Carlo \cite{asmussen2006improved,chan2011rare}).
+The existing methods that do not open up the stochastic black-box generally rely on importance sampling \cite{Choe2015,chen2017oracle}.
+In theory, stratification method (or stratified sampling) alone can improve the efficiency, but it is still used in conjunction with importance sampling in practice for greater efficiency gain \cite{graf2018adaptive}. }